 The Stellenbosch Wine Route by Singaporenbeyond

-Many travel sites are rating Cape Town as a trending destination for 2017.
-And after exploring the pristine beaches and scaling Table Mountain, you’ll have to take a drive along the Stellenbosch wine route (or “Stellies” as the locals affectionately call it).
+And after exploring the pristine beaches and scaling Table Mountain in Cape Town, you’ll have to take a drive along the Stellenbosch wine route (or “Stellies” as the locals affectionately call it).

 This region, situated about a 45-minute ride from central Cape Town, offers epic scenery and most importantly world class wines.
 In 2016, this region grabbed 3 trophies at the International Wine and Spirit Competition (IWSC) including best Chenin Blanc, Cabernet Sauvignon and Pinotage (a varietal invented in this very region).